-3 Effluent limitations for Nitrate (as N), Total nitrogen (as N), Orthophosphate, Dissolved (as P), and Total Dissolved Solids are equal to the instantaneous maximum value.
+3 Effluent limitations for Nitrate (as N), Total nitrogen (as N), and Total Dissolved Solids are equal to the instantaneous maximum value.
 Where the influent water concentration equals or exceeds this value, then the effluent limitation is equal to the influent quality.
-Report compliance with respect to the limit as:

-Effluent Limit = Instantaneous Maximum; Not to Exceed Influent Supply Water Concentration
+Report compliance with respect to the limit as: Effluent Limit = Instantaneous Maximum; Not to Exceed Influent Supply Water Concentration

-2. Interim Effluent Limitations - Not Applicable

-B. Reclamation Specifications - Not Applicable
+- 2. Interim Effluent Limitations Not Applicable - B. Reclamation Specifications Not Applicable